okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 You can implement a workaround by using the [custom URL domain](/docs/guides/custom-url-domain/) feature.

 By making your Okta org effectively part of the same domain as your application server from a browser’s perspective, use of custom URL domain moves Okta session cookies to a first-party context.
-Calls to Okta become calls within the same site, and Safari third-party cookie blocking is no longer triggered.
+Calls to Okta become calls within the same site, and browser third-party cookie blocking is no longer triggered.

 For example, if your original Okta org is `companyname.okta.com`, and your app server is `app.companyname.com`, you would use the custom URL domain feature to give your Okta org a new URL like `login.companyname.com`.
 This puts your app and your Okta org within the same site.